Introducing pg_karnak: Transactional schema migration across tenant databases

 Recovering from database failure

 This scenario occurs the transaction coordinator loses contact with a database.
-The first pririty is to re-establish communication.
+The first priority is to re-establish communication.
 Unfortunately, Postgres does not provide "database is back up" hook that can be used for a callback.
-As a result, both the coordinator and the pg_karnak extension periodically check the connection and attempt to reconnect if there is an issue.
-Once a connection is re-established, the transaction coordinator will check pg_prepared_xact and distributed_transactions tables on the recovering database.
-For every open transaction in the coordinator's in-memory state, the recovering database can be in one of three states:
+As a result, both the coordinator and the pg_karnak

-• Transaction committed successfuly: In this case, the coordinator updates its in-memory state and the status tables in the metadata database accordingly.
+- Transaction committed successfuly: In this case, the coordinator updates its in-memory state and the status tables in the metadata database accordingly.

-• Transaction prepared successfully but did not commit: Here, the coordinator checks the results of the transaction vote in its in-memory state, adding a "yes" vote from the recovered database.
+- Transaction prepared successfully but did not commit: Here, the coordinator checks the results of the transaction vote in its in-memory state, adding a "yes" vote from the recovered database.
 Based on the overall vote, the coordinator then decides if the transaction should commit or roll-back and distributes the appropriate commands.

-• Transaction does not appear in either of the database state tables: This indicates that the database already rolled back the transaction, and never successfully prepared it.
-This means that the database voted "no" during the commit vote, and the transaction coordinator has to distribute ROLLBACK PREPARED to the other participating databases.
+- Transaction does not appear in either of the database state tables: This indicates that the database already rolled back the transaction, and never successfully prepared it.
+This means that the database voted "no" during the commit vote, and the transaction coordinator has to distribute

-There is a special case for database failure, which is the case where the database where the transaction originated has failed.
-This database is responsible for notifying the transaction coordinator that about the XACT_EVENT_PRE_COMMIT and XACT_EVENT_COMMIT events for the transaction.
+events for the transaction.
 If the originating database fails, the coordinator may be stuck with "orphaned" transactions that were never prepared or committed.
 To handle this, the coordinator relies on the transaction timeouts and a scheduled thread to roll back the orphaned transaction.

 Recovering from coordinator failure

 If the coordinator itself fails, the first priority is to reconstruct its in-memory state so it can resume managing ongoing transactions and complete them.
 The coordinator first uses the latest state from the status tables in the metadata database, then checks the state of individual databases.
-For each transaction, a database can have it in one of three states: committed, prepared or non-existant.
+For each transaction, a database can have it in one of three states: committed, prepared or nonexistent.
 This leads to the following scenarios:

-• Transaction is in a committed state in all databases: In this case, the coordinator will update the in-memory state and the status tables in the metadata database to reflect the committed status.
+- Transaction is in a committed state in all databases: In this case, the coordinator will update the in-memory state and the status tables in the metadata database to reflect the committed status.

-• Transaction is in prepared state in some databases and committed in others: This indicates that the commit vote was successful, but COMMIT PREPARED wasn't fully distributed.
-The coordinator will distribute COMMIT PREPARED to the databases still in prepared state and complete the transaction.
+- Transaction is in prepared state in some databases and committed in others: This indicates that the commit vote was successful, but

-• Transaction is in prepared state in some databases and nonexistant in others: This indicates a failed vote.
+to the databases still in prepared state and complete the transaction. - Transaction is in prepared state in some databases and nonexistent in others: This indicates a failed vote.
 Databases where the transaction does not exist have already rolled back the transaction.
-The coordinator will distribute ROLLBACK PREPARED to the remaining databases.
+The coordinator will distribute

-• Transaction is in committed state in some databases and nonexistant in others: This should never ever happen.
+to the remaining databases. - Transaction is in committed state in some databases and nonexistent in others: This should never ever happen.
 If some databases committed, it indicates a unanimous vote to commit, yet databases without the transaction voted "no" and rolled back.
 This inconsistency is theoretically impossible.
 After months of intensive testing and production use, we have never encountered this situation.

 And that's it—our distributed DDL system can now handle any failure scenario.
 You might be curious about how we tested all of this, but that's a topic for another blog post.